yehudaTiram/atr-wc-order-notifier/README.md

-# Tjis is outdated!!!
+# This is outdated!!!
 Do not use this one. checkout the plugin in Wordpress repository.
 That will enable you features and security updates.

 https://wordpress.org/plugins/atr-notifier/